Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: MRS-MNTS-GARCH Model

+First, we fit the univariate Markov regime-switching GARCH model with $t$ innovation on the index return and extract the innovations and the regimes at each time $t$, $\Delta_t^D$.
+It is intuitive to assume that the correlation between assets change drastically when a market regime shift takes place.
+Thus, here we assume that the Markov chain $\Delta^D$ that determines the regime of innovations is the same as the Markov chain that determines the regime of the market index.
+That is, the sample path of the regime of the innovation is derived by extracting the sample path of the regime of the market index.
+The innovations of the model calibrated by the market index are used to estimate tail parameters $\lambda_{\Delta^D}, \theta_{\Delta^D}$ in each regime.

-First, we fit univariate Markov regime switching GARCH model with t innovation on the index return, estimate the regime path and extract the residuals.
-The regime path of the joint residuals is assumed to be the same as this regime path.
-The residuals are used to estimate tail parameters $\lambda_k, \theta_k$ for later input.
-Then, we fit univariate model on each asset and extract the residuals for subsequent estimation of stdMNTS distribution.
-In each regime, the stdMNTS distribution has two tail parameters $\lambda_k, \theta_k$ and one skewness parameter vector $\bm{\nu}_k$.
-Common tail parameters $\lambda_k, \theta_k$ are assumed for individual constituents, which are estimated from the DJIA index in each regime respectively.
-This leaves the skewness parameters $\bm{\nu}_k$ to be calibrated by curve fitting for each asset.
-Finally, to compute $\Sigma_k$ with the formula $\Sigma_k = \text{diag}(\bm{\gamma}_k)^{-1}({\Sigma_X}_k - \frac{2-\lambda_k}{2\theta_k} \bm{\nu}_k^\top \bm{\nu}_k)\text{diag}(\bm{\gamma}_k)^{-1}$, we explicitly estimate the covariance matrix of the innovations in each regime ${\Sigma_X}_k$.
-Note that $\Sigma_k$ by definition is supposed to be positive definite matrix.
-To achieve this, we can either substitute $\bm{\nu}_k$ with the closest vector to $\bm{\nu}_k$ in $L^2$ norm which renders ${\Sigma_X}_k - \frac{2-\lambda_k}{2\theta_k} \bm{\nu}_k^\top \bm{\nu}_k$ positive definite matrix, or directly find the closest positive definite matrix to $\Sigma_k$.
-The latter method is applied in our empirical study.
-It's known that historical correlation matrix is unreliable.
-We find that the out-of-sample performance is enhanced with denoising techniques in \cite{Laloux}, \cite{Juliane}.
-The method in \cite{Laloux} is applied in our empirical study.
+Next, we fit the univariate model on each asset and extract the innovations for subsequent estimation of stdMNTS distribution.
+In each regime, the stdMNTS distribution has two tail parameters $\lambda_{\Delta^D}, \theta_{\Delta^D}$ and one skewness parameter vector $\bm{\nu}_{\Delta^D}$.
+Common tail parameters $\lambda_{\Delta^D}, \theta_{\Delta^D}$ are assumed for individual constituents, which are estimated from the market index in each regime.
+The skewness parameter $\bm{\nu}_{\Delta^D}$ is calibrated by curve fitting for each asset.